brianlam38/AWS-Certified-Security-Specialty/Chapter 4 - Infrastructure Security.md

 * Rule will notify AWS Config -> AWS Config fires off SNS notification to security team.

 Read the AWS KMS FAQ: https://aws.amazon.com/kms/faqs/

+## KMS Key Rotation Options

+Extensive re-use of encryption keys is not recommended.
+Best practice is to rotate keys on a regular basis.
+Frequency of key rotation is dependant on local laws, regulations and corporate policies.
+Method of rotation depends on the type of key you are using.
+1. AWS Managed Key
+2. Customer Managed Key
+3. Customer Managed w/ imported key material.

+Key Rotation: AWS Managed Keys
+* Automatic rotatation every 3 years.
+* No automatic rotation
+* AWS manages everything and saves old backing key (key material)

+Key Rotation: Customer Managed Keys
+* Automatic rotation every 1 year (disabled by default)
+* Manual rotation is possible
+* Create a new CMK -> update apps / key-alias to use the new CMK (be careful of old-key deletion)

+Key Rotation: Customer Managed Keys w/ Imported Key Material
+* NO automatic rotation (key material is not generated in AWS)
+* Manual rotation is the only option
+* Create a new CMK -> update apps / key-alias to use the new CMK (be careful of old-key deletion)

+## EC2 and importing a Customer Managed Key Pair (for SSH access) - MAC USERS ONLY

+1. Generate a private-key using RSA 2048 bits:
+`$ openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048`

+2. Generate a public-key:
+`$ openssl rsa -pubout -in private_key.pem  -out public_key.pem`

+3. Change permissions of private-key:
+`$ chmod 400 private_key.pem`

+4. Go to EC2 -> Key Pairs -> Import a Key Pair -> choose your public-key.
+Now you can provision an EC2 instance and select your public-key.

+You CANNOT take your private/public-key pair and import it into KMS.
+You must follow the external Key Material import process to generate a CMK.

+## Using KMS with EBS

+Using KMS to encrypt Elastic Block Storage (EBS) volumes.

+Creating an EBS encrypted volume w/ AWS-managed key:
+1. Create a new EC2
+2. Provision EBS storage (not encrypted by default)
+3. Turn on encryption for the attached EBS volume.
+4. This will generate an AWS-managed key for EBS in KMS.
+* You cannot modify/delete this AWS-managed key.

+How to encrypt an existing EBS volume / the Root Device volume (default vol when launching an EC2):
+1. Create an EBS volume.
+2. Create a snapshot of the EBS volume.
+3. Create an Amazon Machine Image (AMI) from the EBS snapshot (actions -> create image).
+4. Copy the AMI to a new image -> turn on encryption -> select either AWS-managed or your own CMK.
+5. Launch the AMI.
+Your Root Device volume will now be encrypted.